scipy-conference/scipy_proceedings/papers/prabhu_ramachandran_fossee/prabhu_ramachandran_fossee.rst

 several that are fairtly involved.
 Some of the submitted textbook companions are very well made.
 These are highlighted in the editor's pick section.

-The Python TBC's have not been advertised too much yet and we have not been keeping careful track of the number of hits.
+We are yet to formally announce and advertise about the textbook companions for Python facility.
+Once announced, we would then start to analyze the usage and popularity of this resource.
 We are planning to popularize these more in the future.
 It is still unclear as to how different people are using the notebooks.
-We do have very good feedback from the contributors to the project.
+We do have very good feedback from the contributors [testimonials]_ to the project.
 Many of them have enjoyed creating these notebooks and have benefitted by this effort.
 Some contributor comments are quoted in [kmm14]_.

 .. _tmpnb:  https://github.com/jupyter/tmpnb